OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig6-v1.jpg)

 **Figure 6.:** Ryanodine or Dantrolene acutely applied to NMJs to impair RyR function.
 Wild-type and GluRIIA control data sets are replotted from Figures 4 and 5 for visual comparison.
-(A) The GluRIIA deletion mutation diminishes quantal size for all experimental conditions.
-(SP16B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with 10 µM Dantrolene.
+(A) The GluRIIASP16 deletion mutation diminishes quantal size for all experimental conditions.
+(B) EPSP amplitudes are somewhat impaired versus non-GluRIIA control in all cases but most severely impaired when GluRIIA deletion is combined with 10 µM Dantrolene.
 (C) By quantal content, sustained PHP expression is abolished with acute NMJ exposure to 100 µM Ryanodine or 10 µM Dantrolene.
 (D) Acute incubation 20 μM PhTox diminishes quantal size for all conditions shown.
 (E) EPSP amplitudes remain near genetic control levels for all conditions with PhTox application.
 (F) Rapid PHP induction by PhTox is intact in the presence of 10 µM Dantrolene, even when GluRIII has been knocked down throughout life.
 (G) Representative electrophysiological traces for the conditions in (D–F).
 Violin plots used as in Figure 1.
 Statistical comparisons are by Student’s T-Test vs. unchallenged controls. *p<0.05, **p<0.01, ***p<0.001.
 Scale bars for all traces are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.013Figure 6—source data 1.Figure 6.Values as in Figure 1—source data 1.

-## Dual IP3 sequestration and RyR blockade are not additive
+### Dual IP3 sequestration and RyR blockade are not additive

 In some tissues, RyR is activated by IP3R-mediated Ca2+ release, in a signaling process termed Calcium-Induced Calcium Release (CICR) (Berridge, 1998).
 IP3Rs and RyRs have been placed together in CICR signaling processes in other systems, and our group has also identified overlapping functions of IP3R and RyR at the NMJ (Brusich et al., 2018).
 Thus, we tested if IP3 signaling and RyR functions might support the maintenance of PHP at the Drosophila NMJ via a shared process.
 The expectation for a shared process would be that a dual block of PHP (consisting of IP3 sequestration +RyR pharmacological blockade) would not depress evoked transmission or quantal content below either individual manipulation.